 Q33.
 If I let someone borrow my drone do I have to give them the Certificate of Registration?

-A. Yes, anyone who operates your drone must have the Certificate of Aircraft Registration in their possession.
-You can give them a paper copy, email it to them, or they can show it electronically from the registration website.
+A. Yes, anyone who operates your drone must have their own Certificate of Aircraft Registration in their possession.
+They should have a paper copy or they can show it electronically from the registration website.

 Q34.
 Why does the certificate I received constitute recognition of registration for US citizens and permanent residents, but only recognition of ownership for foreign nationals?
 Have I complied with the requirement to register?

 A. All users can submit information to the UAS registry; however, the law only permits the FAA to register aircraft belonging to United States citizens and permanent residents.
 For all others, the certificate received from the registry comprises a recognition of ownership, rather than a registration.
 Foreign nationals who have completed the recognition of ownership process and wish to receive a rebate for the $5 registration fee may contact the FAA.
 Nonetheless, all users are encouraged to submit their information and mark their UAS.
 This will facilitate the recovery of the UAS, should it be lost or stolen.

 Marking and operating your UAS before you fly

 Q35.
 Will my drone require an N-number or sticker?